efatto/e-account/order_confirmation_check/readme/DESCRIPTION.rst

-This module add ability to generate comment with OpenAI.
+This module add ability to check confirmation order for sale and purchase.